vvorobjov/nrp-documentation/nrp/tutorials/virtual_coach/interacting_exp.rst

     sim.get_state()

 The state of the simulation is returned as a string.
 In this case calling get_state() will return `paused`.
-The possible states we can set a simulation to are `paused`, `started` and `stopped` using these calls respectively:
+The possible states we can set a simulation to are `paused`, `started` and `stopped`.
+We can alternatively start and pause the simulation by calling:

 .. code-block:: python

     sim.pause()
     sim.start()

-    sim.stop()
+Note that the timeout for a simulation is 15 minutes.

 Transfer Functions
 ^^^^^^^^^^^^^^^^^^